Rensselaer Society of Engineers: The Clubhouse

+Activities

+The historic house is an iconic image in the Rensselaer landscape.
+For this reason, RSE is host to a variety of functions, both fraternal and academic.
 Nearly every year since the construction of the clubhouse RSE has also hosted a Holiday Banquet.
 The banquet has been a long-standing tradition of the society, in which each member invites one or two of their professors to attend.
 Invitations are also sent out to the RPI Board of Trustees and the current President of the Institute as well.
 Each year a speaker is asked to present on a topic of their choice.